 The Lagniappe program furthers its mission of introducing students to New Orleans culture with Jazz at the Rat, a series of concerts held in City Diner (aka Der Rathskeller or The Rat), on the garden level of the Lavin-Bernick Center (LBC).
-Hosted and curated by jazz pianist and Newcomb Department of Music at Tulane instructor Jesse McBride, each live performance features accomplished New Orleans musicians, jazz legends and visiting artists, accompanied by students and faculty from Tulane's Jazz Studies program.
+Hosted and curated by jazz pianist and Newcomb Department of Music instructor Jesse McBride, each live performance features accomplished New Orleans musicians, jazz legends, and visiting artists, accompanied by students and faculty from Tulane's Jazz Studies program.
 All concerts are free and open to the public.

 The Music of Louis Armstrong's Hot Five and Hot Seven

 Thursday, September 21, 7:00 – 9:00 p.m.

 Jazz at the Rat host and curator Jesse McBride will feature the music of Louis Armstrong's earliest recordings as the leader of his Hot Five and Hot Seven, recorded between 1925 and 1928.
 Armstrong is considered to be one of the greatest artists and musicians in the history of American popular music.